alexseres/MineIsMine/src/ReadMe.txt

 -chain reactions are possible (i.e. a fatally damaged mine will explode and damage its targets) -friendly fire is on (an exploding mine will damage both enemy and friendly targets within its destructive radius)

-Please comment changes and alterations to the code.
-Feel free to document your work and progress in the comment notes section at the top of Minefield.cpp.
-In general, the more insight you provide into your work the better.
-If you try alternative approaches, even if they don't work out the way you hope, be sure to document the decision making you made along the way.

-Make sure that your name, the date you did this test and the amount of time taken are marked in Minefield.cpp.

-Try to stick to the code convention that you find in the existing code.
-Feel free to fix any inconsistencies.

-Getting the exact results provided below is not a requirement to �pass� the test.
-We are far more interested in code fixes, cleanup, style, improvements, issues uncovered, performance considerations, etc.

-In a moment you'll see why getting the same as the results listed below is not even going to be possible after a certain point.

-The results below are provided as a guide.
-You should be able to replicate them after getting the code to compile and fixing any crashes.
-If you start to refactor or make significant changes then all bets are off.
-So if you consider matching the results below to be an important first step, focus on that early before making any major changes.

-But again, matching the results is not the end goal of this test.
-You do not need to match the results.
-You need to show us your abilities as a programmer.
-Focus on things that you are unhappy with in the code, its layout and structure.
-Explain your rationale for making those changes.

-In a real working environment you'd be able to ask the design intent behind how certain things work.
-You don't have that luxury doing this test.
-If there are certain things that really bug you or you're unsure how to proceed feel free to reach out to HR and ask for clarification.

-It's perfectly fine for you to identify the conundrum and pick what way you think it should be working.
-Again, document your insight and choice.

-And now for the reason why your results will not match the results below in the end anyway:

 Using the first letter of your surname as a key, implement one of the following feature additions: